-Maybe.
+It’s very likely.
 Unfortunately there is not a one size fits all answer, since the need for a survey is very dependent upon the site conditions, local codes, and the building inspector.
-Most cities do not require a survey for an ADU, though the final decision is up to the inspector.
-We do our best to reduce the likelihood of needing a survey.
-Read more about how we work to reduce the need for an ADU survey and about the cases when it may be prudent to go ahead with a survey.
+More cities are requiring a survey for an ADU, though the final decision is up to the inspector.
+We do our best to reduce the likelihood of needing a survey, but it is advisable to plan on one anyway.
+Read more about the need for an ADU survey.

 Do you provide free consultations?

 Yes, we are happy to answer feasibility questions, provide ballpark estimates, and get into details quickly about your property specifics so you can decide if an ADU project is right for you and, more specifically, if you’d like to work with us.
 Contact us to get started.

 What is your typical process for working with a new customer?

 Once you fill out a brief Project Assessment, we get into the details with you right away to make sure your project is feasible and that your vision is aligned with your budget.
 Read about our overall process from the time we first interact to the time we hand you the keys.
 Also read about our user-friendly interface, BuilderTrend, where we manage your entire project.

 What work does SnapADU do in-house?

 We are a licensed general contractor and provide a design/build service, meaning you work with us for your entire project and we are fully accountable.
 We will be on point for getting the job done during design, permitting and in the field.
 We subcontract out trades like concrete, framing, drywall, plumbing, electrical, HVAC, tile & stucco.
 We also partner with select septic companies, geotechnical engineers, civil engineers, and structural engineers for the site planning phase of the work.
 All the rest of the work is done in-house by our team, including design & permitting.